learn-fediverse/fedipedia/docs/glossary/server.md

 ### Example

-- the software that you use to read emails is the *client*, and the server is where you will be retrieving all received emails from
+- the software that you use to read emails is the *client*, and the *server* is where you will be retrieving all received emails from
--
+- A Mastodon instance is a server; provides to you access to the website

 ## Computer